 Peaches

-Apricots are often described as miniature peaches — and for good reason.
-They share a similar fuzzy skin, round shape, and orange-yellow coloring.
-While they’re smaller and slightly firmer than peaches, apricots mimic the peach’s exterior so closely that you might do a double-take in the fruit aisle.
+Apricots are often described as miniature peaches — and for a good reason.
+They have the same fuzzy skin, round shape, and orange-yellow rinds.
+Even though they are smaller and a bit firmer than peaches, they look so much like them that you might mistake one for a peach in a grocery store.
 Their pit is also centrally located and looks like a tiny peach stone.

 3. Plumcot / Aprium / Pluot